Diones/ionic-timepicker/README.md

 If the minutes and hours are less than 10, then 0 will be prepended to the value of minutes/hours.

 ### 4) v1.0.0
-Attributes have been modified.
+* Attributes have been modified.
-Option for popup title and buttons label.
+* Option for popup title and buttons label.
-Option for button design (color, type).
+* Option for button design (color, type).
-Minutes increment/decrement improved.
+* Minutes increment/decrement improved.
-CSS: popup content centralization.
+* CSS: popup content centralization.

+### 4) v1.0.1
+Bug Fix.
+Time reference being changed without pressing set button.

 ##License:
 [MIT](https://github.com/rajeshwarpatlolla/ionic-timepicker/blob/master/LICENSE.MD "MIT")